zwerdlds/roopes/roopes_core/README.md

 Roopes is a Rust Object Oriented Pattern Element System.
-This crate provides generic traits and implementations for typical object-oriented patterns in Rust.
-It is intended to be used as a cluster of utility classes for implementing OOP-architected executables -- *in Rust!*
+This crate provides many of the actual types that are exported by the main crate.

-This crate provides fundamental structs and interfaces supporting uses in roopes-derive and cases that are re-exported by roopes.
+It also supports the [`roopes_derive`](../roopes_derive/) crate.